arekolek/DuolingoCourseSwitcher/README.md

+# Notice

+This script is no longer maintained, since [Duolingo now supports this feature out of the box](https://github.com/arekolek/DuolingoCourseSwitcher/issues/6#issuecomment-310496567), making this script obsolete.

 # Duolingo Course Language Switcher

 This userscript for [Duolingo](https://www.duolingo.com/) simplifies switching your UI language.
 A picture is worth a thousand words: